Dongola horse

 The Dongola or Dongolawi is an African breed of riding horse.
 It is predominantly of Barb type, though there may have been some Arab influence in the past.
 It originated in the Dongola province of Sudan, for which it is named.
-In eastern Africa it is distributed in the northern part of Sudan and in western Eritrea; it is also present in several West African countries including Cameroon, Chad and the Central African Republic.
+In eastern Africa it is distributed in the northern part of Sudan and western Eritrea; it is also present in several West African countries including Cameroon, Chad and the Central African Republic.
 A number of local West African breeds or types derive from it; they may be regarded as sub-types, or may be reported as separate breeds.

 History

 Regional variants of the Dongola include: